 The book deals directly and honestly with racism, segregation, and the violence of war.
 The approach is realistic and historical, neither sugar-coating the Jim Crow era military nor becoming gratuitously graphic.
 The resolution is profoundly hopeful, centered on the survival of the human spirit.

-A thoughtful 12-year-old who loves history or drawing and is beginning to ask deep questions about why people are treated differently based on their race.
+A thoughtful 12-year-old who loves history or drawing and is interested in learning about the experiences of Black soldiers during WWII.
 It is perfect for a child who processes heavy topics better through visual art than through dense text.

-Parents should be prepared to discuss why the US military was segregated at the time.
+Parents should be prepared to discuss the segregation and discrimination faced by Black soldiers in the US military during WWII, including unequal treatment, limited opportunities, and the fight for recognition.
 Review the pages covering the D-Day landing to ensure your child is ready for the depictions of the chaos of battle.
 A parent might see their child get frustrated or sad after a history lesson on WWII that omits the contributions of Black soldiers, or notice their child using art to cope with stress.

 Younger readers (10) will focus on the bravery and the art itself.
 Older readers (13-14) will better grasp the bitter irony of fighting for freedom abroad while being denied it at home.